coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. flag:: Printing Notations

-   Controls whether to use notations for printing terms wherever possible.
+   This :term:`flag` controls whether to use notations for printing terms wherever possible.
    Default is on.

 .. flag:: Printing Raw Literals

-   Controls whether to use string and number notations for printing terms wherever possible (see :ref:`string-notations`).
+   This :term:`flag` controls whether to use string and number notations for printing terms wherever possible (see :ref:`string-notations`).
    Default is off.

 .. flag:: Printing Parentheses

-   If on, parentheses are printed even if implied by associativity and precedence Default is off.
+   When this :term:`flag` is on, parentheses are printed even if implied by associativity and precedence.
+Default is off.

 .. seealso::